Sign up for Volga Dream special offers or simply ask us a question.

 VOLGA DREAM PLATINUM13 days / 12 nights from Moscow to St. Petersburg

-When you arrive in Moscow, you will be greeted by an English-speaking assistant who will escort you privately to your hotel, the deluxe Ararat Park Hyatt***** or St. Regis Nikol’skaya***** in the historic city centre.
+When you arrive in Moscow, you will be greeted by an English-speaking assistant who will help you with transfer to your hotel, the deluxe Ararat Park Hyatt***** or St. Regis Nikol’skaya***** in the historic city centre.

 Kremlin / Armory Museum / Red Square Walk/ Tretyakov Gallery9:30 am – 5:30 pm